toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [terminordle](https://github.com/HP4k1h5/terminordle) - Inspired by the popular online game wordle made, you can play a pretty close replica of the original locally or multiplayer over the network.
 * [tetrs](https://github.com/Strophox/tetrs) - Tetromino game engine and terminal application to play Tetris, written in Rust.
 * [tui-sudoku](https://gitlab.com/christosangel/tui-sudoku) - tui-sudoku is a configurable terminal interface sudoku game, with quite a few features.
+* [tuifoop](https://gitlab.com/christosangel/tuifoop) - Terminal puzzle game with the goal of removing as many cells as possible (or even all cells) from a grid.
+A terminal clone of Swell Foop.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.
 * [Wordle Solver](https://gitlab.com/christosangel/wordle-solver) - A bash script that can solve wordle riddles.
 * [wordle-curses](https://github.com/knosmos/wordle-curses) - A simple TUI wordle game with curses.